apache-hb/cthulhu/README.md

 Stages after semantic analysis can expect that input will always be correct.

 ## Currently broken things
-* assigning and mutating arguments causes incorrect IR generation
-* lvalues that are also dereferences causes incorrect IR generation
 * intermittent spurious typecheck in function calls with pointers as parameters

 ## Licensing